 Frequency or circumstances of assessment

 DigiCert audits OSG’s compliance with this RPS and the CPS on an annual basis.
 Audits of OSG’s validation process are conducted using a randomly selected sample of certificates.
-OSG audits each Trusted Agent’s validation process on an annual basis using a randomly selected sample of certificates.
+OSG audits its Trusted Agent’s validation process on an annual basis using a randomly selected sample of certificates.

 Identity/qualifications of assessor